-The overwhelming majority of marketers (80%) want to pick their own CMS, but new research from leading content management provider, Magnolia, reveals IT still has the final say when it comes to marketing tech.
+80% of marketers want to pick their own CMS, but IT still has the final say

 The Magnolia report, ‘The State of CMS: 2020 & Beyond’ incorporates a survey of over 200 marketers across both the UK and US, and looks to build a deeper understanding of what it is that businesses need from their content management systems.